pa1ar/vimai/readme.md

 ### clone vimai
 `git clone https://github.com/pa1ar/vimai.git`

-alternatively you can install it with pip
-`pip install vimai`

 ## Usage

 > Disclaimer: This is largely just a demo, which is powered by AI, so probably don't use it for anything important.